 Alarm system: Electronic security system for the home that detects and notifies homeowners of unwanted activity and other threatening situations such as gas leaks, fire, or even flooding.

-Arm leaving (arm away): Activating a home security system to function while the homeowner is away, in which case all sensors, both indoor and outdoor, are armed for maximum protection.
+Arm leaving (arm away): Activating a home security system to function while the user is away, in which case all sensors, both indoor and outdoor, are armed for maximum protection.

 Arm staying (arm stay): Activating a home security system to function while homeowners are home; generally only exterior sensors are armed in this case.

-Artificial intelligence (AI): The intuitive component of smart home devices that learns a homeowner's behaviors and transforms sensor data into experiences that match a user's needs.
+Artificial intelligence (AI): The intuitive component of smart home devices that learns a homeowner's behaviors and transforms sensor information into experiences that match a user's needs.

 Amazon Echo: A smart speaker developed by Amazon (also referred to as Alexa) that can be controlled with a user's voice; integrated into a home security system, Echo enables users to voice control certain functions such as arming a security system.

-Backup battery: Provides power to a device, system, or home when the primary power source is unavailable or non-functioning; a backup battery integrated with a home security system ensures alarms will sound and control panel functionality is not compromised during an outage.
+Backup battery: Provides power to a device, system, or home when the primary power source is unavailable or non-functioning; a backup battery integrated with a home security system ensures alarms will sound and the smart home control panel functionality is not compromised during an outage.

 Bandwidth: The amount of information or frequencies something—generally an Internet connection—can hold at a given time; an Internet connection with a larger bandwidth, for example, can move around more information at a faster rate than a connection with a lower bandwidth.